-- A. Loading Docks: - 1.
-Provide loading docks when required by the scope of work or project program. - a) Typically, loading docks are provided at residence halls and dining centers.
+A. Loading Docks:

+- 1. Provide loading docks when required by the scope of work or project program. - a) Typically, loading docks are provided at residence halls and dining centers. - 2.
+New and renovated loading docks shall have a pedestrian ramp access.